Observational appearance and photon rings of non-singular black holes from anisotropic fluids: Non-singular black holes in EiBI gravity

 is a composition of all these constants, playing a key role in the global structure of the solutions.
 The metric function $G(z)$ can be integrated analytically, and after some suitable manipulations the result can be re-arranged as

 where $ {F}_1$ is an hypergeometric function.

 The final ingredient in our line element is the radial function $z(x)$, in terms of which the areal radius of the two-spheres is expressed as $S=4\pi r_c^2 z^2(x)$.
-This function is implicitly defined via the relation
+This function is implicitly defined via the relation\footnote{It should be stressed that in metric-affine theories of gravity of the kind considered here the field equations can be typically cast in standard-GR like form in terms of an auxiliary metric whose radial coordinate $x$ is related to the radial function of the space-time metric $z^2(x)$ as $x^2=z^2(x)\Omega_{2}$ (see e.g. \cite{Olmo:2012nx}).
+Taking a derivative upon this relation and after some manipulations, one arrives to the expression (\ref{eq:dzdx}).}

 and while it can be analytically integrated, the full expression is very cumbersome and writing it explicitly adds little to our purposes.
 Nonetheless, its relevance lies on the fact that at the location $x=0$, corresponding to $z=z_c =(1+\lambda^2)^{1/4}$, the radial function attains a minimum.